North American Orchid Center Logo Support

 Read More

-Ghost Orchid - breaking news
+Ghost Orchid News

 Ground-breaking field observations, funded in part by National Geographic, are shedding new light on Florida’s iconic Ghost Orchid.
 Because this orchid has a long nectar spur, it has long been thought that only the Giant Sphinx moth would be capable of reaching the nectar and pollinating the flower.
 But remote cameras set up in wildlife […]